 - 2 Cups arugula

-- Bring a large pot of salted water to a rolling boil and and cook pasta 1 minute less than package directions.
+- Bring a large pot of salted water to a rolling boil and and cook pasta 1 minute less than package directions for al dente.

 - Heat olive oil in a pan and add the garlic.
 Stir until fragrant, about 1 minute.
 Add scungilli to pan and cook for about 5 minutes.
 Add the neonata to the pan and stir.